njhazelh/Networking-Fundamentals-s2015/project5/README.md

 A simple HTTP Server was implemented using the BasicHTTPServer Python library.
 The server is given a port and origin server to run on.

+The basic caching functionality of our server currently uses a least frequently used algorithm.

 The HTTP Server was implemented by Michelle Suk.

 ### CDN